cuthchow/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 and create this report can be found here:
 <https://github.com/ttimbers/equine_numbers_value_canada_rmd>.

+There was a cool paper about horses once (Milner and Hewitt 1969).

 ## Results

 <img src="hist_horse_pop_files/figure-gfm/plot horses-1.png" title="Figure 1.
 Horse populations for all provinces in Canada between 1940 - 1972." alt="Figure 1.
 Horse populations for all provinces in Canada between 1940 - 1972." width="100%" />
+Figure 1.
+Horse populations for all provinces in Canada between 1940 - 1972. <br>

 We can see from the visualisation above that Ontario, Saskatchewan and Alberta have had the highest horse populations in Canada.
 All provinces